KnpLabs/should-skip-ci/README.md

 `origin/master`), the tool only scans the latest commit.
 This latest commit should be a merge commit in order to identify all the changes that were brought in this merge.
+- to compare with a tag.
+In order to see if you have changes in the provided paths since this tag (can be a tag or a commit hash, see the `base-ref` CLI arg).

 This tool can not be used for the following scenario :